 As mentioned in our post about Füssen (check it out here), when we planned this winter trip, we also wanted to have a nice ski day in order to make the most out of the European winter.
-However, as it got closer to the trip date, the snow forecasts were not very promising for the Tegelberg ski station which is located nearby Füssen, at the foothills of the Alps.
+However, as it got closer to the trip date, the snow forecasts were not very promising for the Tegelberg ski station located nearby Füssen at the foothills of the Alps.
 Therefore, we started to think about a plan B in case the snow condition was not good.

 When consulting the very helpful information center of Füssen, we got to know there were some other options of ski stations around.
 And better still, that we could reach them for free with the Füssen card we were entitled to by staying in a hostel in the city.
 One of them being in Austria!
 More precisely the Reuttener Seilbahnen ski resort in the Austrian city of Reutte.

-Enchanted by the opportunity of skiing surrounded by the Alps and plus get to set our foots in a different country, we searched online for webcams showing the snow conditions of the ski station and we could see at once it was way better than in Tegelberg.
+Enchanted by the opportunity of skiing surrounded by the Alps and plus get to set our foots in a different country, we searched online for webcams showing the snow conditions of the ski station and we could see that it was way better than in Tegelberg.
 So, it was decided!
 We were going to Austria!

 REUTTE - A TOWN SURROUNDED BY MOUNTAINS